dart-lang/site-www/src/_guides/language/language-tour_migrated.md

     allowing values from -2<sup>53</sup> to 2<sup>53</sup> - 1.

 {% comment %}
-[PENDING: What about values on Android & iOS?
+[TODO #2565: What about values on Android & iOS?
 The informal spec is at
 https://github.com/dart-lang/sdk/blob/master/docs/language/informal/int64.md.
 {% endcomment %}